ArenKDesai/Aren-s-Notes/Computer Graphics (AH)/Graphics Basics.md

 This creates this webpage:
 ![[Screenshot_2025-01-24_16-08-59.png]]

-In Canvas, saving and restoring is a stack, so if you save multiple times and restore multiple times, it saves and restores
+In Canvas, saving and restoring is a stack, so if you save multiple times and restore multiple times, it saves and restores from the top of the stack.